 - Reboot the machine again

-- Login to machine as the “Administrator” local account again
+- Login to the machine as the “Administrator” local account again

 - Reboot machine again